-Near the end of Wonder 2012, Julian's friends seem to warm up to deformed August, and you'd think he would eventually too, but nope!
+- Near the end of Wonder, Julian's friends seem to warm up to deformed August, and you'd think he would eventually too, but nope!
 He ends up being the only kid in the school to still resent August.

-As per Word of God, Severus Snape in the Harry Potter series.
-He bullies Harry, Neville and other students, outs Remus Lupin as a werwolf (forcing him to resign and live in poverty), mocks members of both the Order of the Phoenix and Death Eaters, invented new methods of Dark Magic, etc. Though the seventh book reveals he loved Harry's mother and did everything he could to honor her memory and sacrifice, J.K.
+- As per Word of God, Severus Snape.
+He bullies Harry, Neville and other students, outs Remus Lupin as a werewolf (forcing him to resign and live in poverty), mocks members of both the Order of the Phoenix and Death Eaters, invented new methods of Dark Magic, etc. Though the seventh book reveals he loved Harry's mother and did everything he could to honor her memory and sacrifice, J.K.
 Rowling affirms that he unfairly hated and resented Harry and would have done nothing to help him if it weren't for his mother.
 Snape himself affirms the same to Dumbledore.
 To sum it up, Snape is an absolute dick to everyone not named Lily Evans.

 J.K.
 Rowling: I don't really see him as a hero.
 He's spiteful, he's a bully, all of these things are true of Snape, even at the end of the book.